To create a new list, you first need to be logged in. Having logged in, select 'Create New List' from the My Lists menu.

 If you spot any errors with any of the base lists, or have a different authority you think should be included within BUBO Listing then please Contact Us.

-Whilst we anticipate that most lists submitted to BUBO Listing will contain any birds recorded, including those twitched after being found by another observer, we also recognise that many birders are keen to record lists of species found by themselves only.
-As the all-bird/self-found characteristic for a list is selected in conjunction with the other list characteristics above (region, period, authority), this means that one can submit self-found county lists, self-found year lists and so on.
+As the list type is selected in conjunction with the other list characteristics above (location, period, authority) this means that one can submit self-found county lists, self-found year lists and so on.

 The definition of whether a bird can be considered 'self-found' or not is one that has been discussed many times in the past and there are various sets of 'rules' publicised where the different issues concerned have been considered.
 BUBO Listing does not currently recommend any of these rules, any we may in future produce our own guidelines in discussion with BUBO Listers.
 We feel, however, that simplicity is best.
 In short, if you come across a bird without having acted on prior information concerning the whereabouts of that specific individual of that species, we feel it can be considered self-found.
 This is perhaps too simplified to be clear under every circumstance, but it should do as a good start.

-Over and above the recommendations of listers, the managers of BUBO Listing reserve the right to conceal dates and locations of any species from other listers viewing the site.
+Over and above the recommendations of listers, the managers of BUBO Listing reserve the right to themselves conceal details of any record if they consider this appropriate.

-Note that you can copy any available list, so not just can authorities differ but so can regions (e.g. Britain copied to Norfolk), periods (e.g. life list copied to year list), types (e.g. all records copied to self-found records), and any combination of these (e.g. UK400 Britain life list copied to BOU Norfolk 2006 self-found year list).
+Note that you can copy any available list, so not just can authorities differ but so can regions (e.g. Britain copied to Norfolk), periods (e.g. life list copied to year list), types (e.g. all records copied to self-found records), and any combination of these (e.g. BOU Britain life list copied to IOC Western Palearctic 2022 self-found year list).
 The only difference is the number of subsequent updates to invalid records that you will need to make.

 Assuming you had seen Bewick's Swan but never Whooper Swan in Norfolk you would need to make the following changes to your new Norfolk county list: